Web Devs Quickstart

 1

-To use websockets in FastHTML, you must instantiate the app with the ws_hdr set to True
+To use websockets in FastHTML, you must instantiate the app with exts set to ‘ws’

 2